 What can I complain about?

-We deal with complaints about administrative acts.
+We deal with complaints about administrative acts, misconduct and maladministration.
 For example, your complaint might be about:

 - a decision-making process